Reiner Uthoff

 Reiner Uthoff (19 September 1937 – 5 June 2024) was a German writer and stage director.

 Biography

-Born in Bielefeld on 19 September 1937, Uthoff studied economics and sociology at the University of Freiburg and the Ludwig Maximilian University of Munich.
+Born in Bielefeld on 19 September 1937, Uthoff studied economics and sociology at the University of Freiburg and LMU Munich.
 He presented his dissertation, titled "Kabarett als Mittel der öffentlichen Meinungsbildung", in 1964.
 The following year, he founded the Rationaltheater alongside his wife, Sylvia, and his classmates, Horst Reichel and Ekkehart Kühn.
 He was the father of Max Uthoff.

 Uthoff died on 5 June 2024, at the age of 86.